 Lyme disease is transmitted primarily by 4 Ixodes species worldwide:

 In the US, the white-footed mouse is the primary animal reservoir for B. burgdorferi and the preferred host for nymphal and larval forms of the deer tick.
 Deer are hosts for adult ticks but do not carry Borrelia.
 Other mammals (eg, dogs) can be incidental hosts and can develop Lyme disease.
-In Europe, sheep are hosts for the adult tick.
+In Europe, larger mammals such as sheep are hosts for the adult tick.